 Wait out the storm and play in over 7,000 square feet of obstacles with high ceilings for fun drops into 500 sqft of airbags at the Ninja Gym in Squamish.
 The facility boasts over 25 ninja warrior obstacles to test your limits or to just have fun.
 Open to ages 6+.
-Drop-in admission is available for adults and kids ages 6+.

 Photo: A-Frame Brewing